-The group is appointed to sell properties, businesses, machinery and other business assets for clients through physical and online auctions, commercial property agency and business sales agency.
+The group is appointed to sell properties, businesses, machinery and other business assets for clients through auction, commercial property agency and business sales agency.
 Generally, revenue is recognised at a point in time on the date of completion of the asset sale or when unconditional contracts for the sale have been exchanged.
 Fees are typically a fixed percentage of the transaction value and are invoiced to the client (and typically payable) on completion.